racnan/event_ray/memory-bank/previoustasks.md

 ---

+## Task: Implement Scalable Event Propagation with Redis Pub/Sub

+**Summary:** Implemented an optional Redis Pub/Sub communication mode for Event Ray to enable horizontal scaling of both `ingestion_service` and `event_ray_server`.
+The entire implementation is controlled by a `redis-pubsub` feature flag, allowing the system to operate in either HTTP mode (default) or Redis Pub/Sub mode at compile time.

+**Key Changes and Outcomes:**

+*   **Feature Flag Architecture:**
+    *   Added `redis-pubsub` feature flag to both `event_ray_server` and `ingestion_service` Cargo.toml files
+    *   Added `redis` crate (v1.0.1) as an optional dependency with `tokio-comp` feature enabled
+    *   All Redis-related code is conditionally compiled based on the feature flag

+*   **`ingestion_service` Redis Publisher:**
+    *   Created `ingestion_service/src/publisher/redis.rs` implementing `RedisPublisher` struct
+    *   Implements the existing `EventPublisher` trait for consistency with `HttpPublisher`
+    *   Serializes `AppEvent` to JSON and publishes to Redis channel `event_ray:events`
+    *   Uses `error-stack` for robust error handling and context propagation
+    *   Updated `main.rs` to conditionally initialize `RedisPublisher` or `HttpPublisher` based on feature flag

+*   **`event_ray_server` Redis Subscriber:**
+    *   Created `event_ray_server/src/redis_subscriber.rs` with `run_redis_subscriber` function
+    *   Subscribes to Redis channel and deserializes JSON messages into `AppEvent` instances
+    *   Forwards received events to the internal Tokio broadcast channel
+    *   Implements error handling strategy: fatal errors (connection failures) terminate the subscriber, non-fatal errors (deserialization failures) are logged but allow continued operation
+    *   Added feature-gated error variants to `event_ray_server/src/error.rs`: `RedisConnection`, `Deserialization`, `RedisStreamEnded`
+    *   Updated `main.rs` to verify Redis connectivity on startup and spawn subscriber task in background

+*   **Development Tools:**
+    *   Created `justfile` in project root with commands for running services in different modes:
+        *   `run-http`: Run both services in HTTP mode
+        *   `run-redis`: Run both services in Redis Pub/Sub mode
+        *   `test`: Run workspace tests
+        *   `check`: Check compilation for all feature combinations using `cargo-hack`
+        *   `lint`: Run clippy for all feature combinations using `cargo-hack`

+*   **Documentation Updates:**
+    *   Updated `memory-bank/architecture.md` to document both HTTP and Redis Pub/Sub communication modes
+    *   Updated `memory-bank/project_structure.md` to document new files, modules, and feature flags
+    *   Added sections for Feature Flags and Development Tools to project structure documentation

+*   **Code Quality Ensured:**
+    *   Project compiles without warnings in both feature configurations (`cargo check --workspace` and with `--features redis-pubsub`)
+    *   No `cargo clippy` warnings in either configuration
+    *   All existing automated tests pass (`cargo test --workspace`)

+**Impact:** Event Ray now supports horizontal scaling through Redis Pub/Sub while maintaining backward compatibility with the simpler HTTP-based communication mode.
+The feature flag approach allows users to choose the deployment model that best fits their needs without code changes.
+The Redis mode enables multiple instances of both services to operate independently, communicating through a shared Redis instance for improved scalability and fault tolerance.

+---

 ## Task: Overhaul Error Handling with `error-stack`

 **Summary:** Implemented a new, robust error handling system across the workspace using the `error-stack` and `thiserror` libraries.
 A central `ApiError` enum in `event_ray_core` now defines high-level error categories for consistent HTTP responses.
 Each service (`event_ray_server`, `ingestion_service`) has its own specific error enum for detailed, service-level error context.
 The full error chain is preserved in `error-stack::Report` for rich, traceable logging, while ensuring a clean separation of concerns between high-level API errors and low-level implementation details.